A Hierarchy for Retirement Savings

-Why prioritize it: To take advantage of free money.
+Why to prioritize it: To take advantage of free money.

 De-prioritize if: Your 401(k) offers no matching contributions.
 In that case, proceed directly to Stop 2.

 Diversification has been called the only free lunch in investing.
 But there's another: 401(k) matching contributions.
 Even if a company's match is lackluster--say, $0.25 on every dollar invested--it's going to be difficult to out-earn that rate of return by investing outside of the 401(k) (or 403(b) or 457 plan).
 And remember: Those matching contributions are in addition to any investment earnings.
 Thus, the first stop for individuals just starting out is to contribute at least enough to earn the full match.
-If the company provides a match of $0.50 for every dollar invested, up to 6% of pay, the employee should target a 401(k) contribution of at least 6%, too.
+If the company provides a match of $0.50 for every dollar invested, up to 6% of pay--which is the most common matching configuration--the employee should target a 401(k) contribution of at least 6%, too.

 Stop 2: Invest in an IRA.

-Why prioritize it: Low costs, flexibility, the ability to contribute to a Roth.
+Why to prioritize it: Low costs, flexibility, the ability to contribute to a Roth.

 De-prioritize if:Your company retirement plan features all the bells and whistles, including ultralow costs and a Roth option.
 Alternatively, if you need the legal protections of a 401(k) or your situation fits one of those described here.
-In any of those instances, contribute the maximum to the 401(k) before funding an IRA.
+In that case, contribute the maximum to the 401(k) before funding an IRA.

 It doesn't get much more simple than making contributions to a 401(k) plan: The money comes out of the investor's paycheck, like it or not.
 Moreover, IRAs enjoy no special tax advantages over 401(k)s.
 So, why bother with an IRA?
-Why not fill up that 401(k) to the max, assuming you can spare the $18,000 maximum allowable contribution ($24,000 for savers older than 50)?
+Why not fill up that 401(k) to the max, assuming you can spare the $18,000 maximum allowable contribution ($24,000 for savers over age 50)?

 Costs are one of the key reasons: Many 401(k) plans feature a layer of administrative fees, whereas investors buying into an IRA can invest without that layer.
 (Investors with very small IRAs may, however, be on the hook for account-maintenance fees.)
-And while 401(k) investors are typically wedded to a specific menu of investment choices, some of which may be high-cost, IRA investors are free to invest in a broad gamut of securities, including ultralow-cost index funds or exchange-traded funds.
-Additionally, some individuals simply cannot contribute to a 401(k) because their employers don't offer one.
+And while 401(k) investors are typically wedded to a specific menu of investment choices, some of which may be high cost, IRA investors are free to invest in a broad gamut of securities, including ultra-low-cost index funds or exchange-traded funds.

 Of course--and here's one of the big exceptions to the hierarchy--some 401(k) plans are rock-solid, featuring no layer of administrative expenses, extra-low-cost investment options, and a full range of features, including the ability to make Roth contributions.
 If your 401(k) plan ticks all of those boxes, you can go ahead and make a full 401(k) contribution before moving to an IRA.